schilker/public/test.md

     class SHARED shared
 ```

-> **What deploys what:** `cdk deploy CDPipelineStack` creates *both* pipelines.
-Pipeline #1's Deploy stage then deploys the three **app stacks** (bucket, CarePath, PR-CI).
+> **What deploys what:** deploying the CD pipeline stack creates *both* pipelines.
+Pipeline #1's Deploy stage then deploys the application's **app stacks** (data-bucket, app, CI).
 Pipeline #2 never deploys a stack — it copies the artifact and registers the model.
-The Model Promotion CodePipeline only exists where promotions land (dev as source, stage/prod as targets), and its copy step inherits the **us-east-1-only** constraint of `copy_project`.
+The Model Promotion CodePipeline only exists where promotions land (dev as source, stage/prod as targets), and its copy step inherits the **us-east-1-only** constraint of the copy CodeBuild project.

 ---